vixenowo/arcade/README.md

 Holy moly, its **Frontend for Arcade** (if you come up with a better name pls suggest)

+### There is no files for the source code in this repo
+Only documentation.

 > Note: Minimum operating system is Windows 10 or later, any older will refuse to load ( RIP windows XP )

 ## Adding your game